 The perp was released from prison on November 13, 2016 for his heinous previous crime, obviously not rehabilitated.
 It took him two and a half months to commit one even worse.

 He apparently selected Reagan at random — you know, the old “wrong place at the wrong time” scenario, which actually means Reagan was leaving work alone, heading to her car late at night in a secluded location and appeared vulnerable to the predator who was lying in wait.

 Even though the abduction, rape and murder did not occur on the OSU campus, it is quite possible that the “no guns” signs, combined with the anti-gun harangues of liberal professors, prevented Reagan from ever considering owning and carrying a firearm.
 It is also possible that due to her outgoing and kind nature, she may have never thought she needed one.
 We will never know.

 Whatever Reagan’s situation was, I want students, faculty and staff of colleges to at least have the chance to make the decision of whether or not to carry a firearm on campus.
-I am sickened by judges who turn violent criminals like Golsby free with a literal slap on the wrist.
-I hope Judge Frye is happy with the sentence he handed down to Golsby, because he [Frye] and Reagan’s family and friends now have to live with it.
+I am sickened by judges who turn violent criminals free with a literal slap on the wrist.
+I hope Judge Frye is happy with the sentence he handed down, because he [Frye] and Reagan’s family and friends now have to live with it.
 I had thought the sentencing reforms put in place in Ohio in the 1990s had done away with this lenient sentencing of violent offenders, but I was wrong.